CEN-Nouvelle-Aquitaine/bruno-API-ODKCentral/README.md

 3- Open the collection in Bruno by searching for the cloned folder

-4- Load and congigure the *ODK Central* environment with your ODK Central instance url, admin user and admin password.
+4- Load and configure the *ODK Central* environment with your ODK Central instance url, admin user and admin password.

 5- Enjoy